-Before the Riot , 4
+Before the Riot .
+4

-During the Riot 1(
+During the Riot 10

 And Then It Actually Starts All Over Again 14

-effect on everyone.
+everyone gets an adrenaline rush at the same time and it does not have the same effect on everyone.
 Suddenly one person wants to leave, the other person wants to go on the offensive again, and it can be difficult to communicate with each other in the appropriate tone.
 This can be off-putting, but we find it useful to talk about it at another time rather than while we're in the streets.